-Introduction: The dignity of woman in the light of the Gospel redemption, restoring her dignity lost through sin and elevating her to an incomparable position.
+Introduction: The dignity of woman in the light of the Gospel

-In times when the foundations of Christianity are questioned-often by ideological currents that accuse it of having historically oppressed women-it is necessary to raise our voice with serenity, depth, and truth.
-Far from being a misogynistic or patriarchal religion, Christianity has been-and continues to be-the only faith that has placed woman at the heart of
+In times when the foundations of Christianity are guestioned-often by ideological currents that accuse it of having historically oppressed women-it is necessary to raise our voice with serenity, depth, and truth.
+Far from being a misogynistic or patriarchal religion, Christianity has been-and continues to be-the only faith that has placed woman at the heart of redemption, restoring her dignity lost through sin and elevating her to an incomparable position.